Motorcycle Personal Injury Claims

 2. Lawsuits

 Lawsuits advanced by injured motorcyclists are identical to claims brought by motorists and pedestrians.
 Injured motorcyclists who are not at fault for their accident (or are not entirely at fault) can sue any other person who may be responsible for causing the accident, such as the owners and operators of the vehicle that struck them.
-Such a lawsuit would include a claim for the motorcyclist’s pain and suffering, their income loss and their long term care costs (over and above the amounts available from their accident benefit insurer).
-Family members can also participate in a lawsuit claiming a loss of care, guidance and companionship along with any other financial losses.
+Such a lawsuit would include a claim for the motorcyclist’s pain and suffering, their income loss, and their long-term care costs (over and above the amounts available from their accident benefit insurer).
+Family members can also participate in a lawsuit claiming a loss of care, guidance, and companionship, along with any other financial losses.

 3. Equipment Issues